sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 take into account the differences in the marginal means (i.e., after you remove SS\ :sub:`A` and SS\ :sub:`B`).
 What I mean by that is we can start by calculating the total sum of squares, which I will label SS\ :sub:`T`.
-The formula for thit is pretty much the same as it was for one-way ANOVA.
+The formula for this is pretty much the same as it was for one-way ANOVA.
 We take the difference between each observation *Y*\ :sub:`rci` and the grand mean Ȳ\ :sub:`..`, square the differences, and add them all up